seung-lab/eyewire-public-api/README.md

     - a chunk contains 128 images for each of the three axis 'xy', 'yz', 'xz'

 ## Playing EyeWire (interacting with the dataset)
-When a user plays EyeWire they see the `channel` images and a 3D representation of the current `cell` they are attempting to map.
-This `cell` is located inside a specific `volume` and `chunk` (think of it like an address).
-The starting point of the `cell` the user is mapping is called a `seed`.
+When a user plays EyeWire they see the `channel` images and a 3D representation of a part of the current `cell` they are attempting to map.
+This part is located inside a specific `volume` and `chunk` (think of it like an address).
+The starting point of the part the user is mapping is called a `seed`.
 There may be multiple `seeds` when a user begins mapping.

 Providing the user with `seeds` for a `cell` is called assigning the player a `task`.
 As the user maps, they select `segments` they believe are attached to the `seeds`.
 When the user is done mapping the `task`, the `segments` the user selected are added to the task and create  a `validation`.